 Are They Aggressive?

-Threadfin rainbowfish are not aggressive towards other fish, but males can be especially aggressive towards each other due to spawning.
+Threadfin rainbowfish are not aggressive towards other fish, but males is especially aggressive towards each other due to spawning.
 For this reason, it’s recommended to keep only one male for every small group of females to decrease these aggressive interactions.

 Are They Schooling Fish?